The History of Spondylolisthesis

 Spondylolisthesis most commonly affects the lower lumbar spine, typically at the L4/5 or L5/S1 levels.
 Spondylolisthesis is a very common condition, occurring in about 5% of the population.
 The most common type of spondylolisthesis is a degenerative slip that occurs at the L4/5 level.
-This type of slip is caused by degeneration of the intervertebral disk and the facet joints which results in an increase in the “sloppiness” of the joint, much like a worn bushing.
+This type of slip is caused by degeneration of the intervertebral disk and the facet joints.
+Natural aging results in an increase in the “sloppiness” of the joint, much like a worn bushing in a car.
 Here are two images that depict the changes that occur as the disk degenerates.
 The gel-like substance inside the disk shrinks, the edges of the disk become irregular, and bone spurs develop.

 The second most common type of spondylolisthesis that we see occurs at L5/S1.
 This condition is especially common in people who have repetitively extended their spine during athletics in adolescence.
-The theory is that repetitive hyperextension of the spine during athletics results in a stress fracture called a spondylolysis in a part of the vertebral body called the pars inter-articularis which disrupts the continuity of the vertebral ring.
+The theory is that repetitive hyperextension of the spine during athletics results in a stress fracture.
+This stress fracture called a spondylolysis.
+The stress fracture occurs in a part of the vertebral body called the pars inter-articularis which disrupts the continuity of the vertebral ring.
 The lack of a connection between the posterior and anterior parts of the L5 vertebral body allows the L5 vertebral body to slip forwards with respect to S1.
-The association between adolescent athletics and this condition is demonstrated by the fact that about 95% of competitive gymnasts and about 35% of competitive football players have X-ray evidence of the stress fracture that may result in a spondylolisthesis later on in life.
+The association between adolescent athletics and this condition is very strong.
+About 95% of competitive gymnasts and about 35% of competitive football players have X-ray evidence of the stress fracture that may result in a spondylolisthesis later on in life.

 Symptoms of spondylolisthesis

 The pain that is associated with spondylolisthesis is variable.
-It is often worse with standing and many patients find that the length of time they can walk comfortably starts to shorten as the disease progresses.
-We call this finding “limited walking endurance” and it is often an indicator of how severely the patient is affected and how much nerve root compression they have.
-Patients who are able to walk for more than an hour rarely need operative treatment, whereas those who can only walk for a few hundred yards before they are limited by back and leg pain will often experience substantial relief once their spondylolisthesis is corrected.
+It is often worse with standing.
+Many patients find that the length of time they can walk comfortably gets shorter and shorter as the disease progresses.
+We call this finding “limited walking endurance”.
+This is often an indicator of how severely the patient is affected and how much nerve root compression they have.
+Patients who are able to walk for more than an hour rarely need operative treatment.
+Those who can only walk for a few hundred yards before they are limited by back and leg pain are more likely to require surgery.
+These patients will often experience substantial relief once their spondylolisthesis is corrected.
 While the pain associated with a spondylolisthesis is usually worse when the patient is on their feet, many patients have a hard time sleeping at night because the nerve root pain keeps them awake.

 Xray and MRI findings in spondylolisthesis.

 The best test for diagnosing a spondylolisthesis is a lateral Xray of the lumbar spine with the patient standing.
-It is important that the patient is standing because there are some slips that return to their normal position when the patient lies down, so they are not apparent on supine X-rays or an MRI scan.
+It is important that the patient is standing because there are some slips that return to their normal position when the patient lies down.
+This is why some cases of spondylolisthesis are not apparent on supine X-rays or an MRI scan.
 The best test for evaluating the degree of nerve root compression and spinal stenosis caused by spondylolisthesis is an MRI scan of the lumbar spine.

 Here are a series of X-rays and MRI scans showing the relevant anatomic finding in a typical L4/5 degenerative spondylolisthesis.
 Click on these images to enlarge them to full size